psychogun/psychogun.github.io/docs/freenas/Airdcpp-in-a-FreeNAS-iocage-jail.md

 ```
 root@Airdccp:/usr/local/airdcpp-webclient # make install
 ```
-First time you are using airdcpp, you have to configure it:
+First time you are using AirDC++, you have to configure it:
 ```
 root@Airdcpp:/usr/local/airdcpp-webclient # airdcppd/airdcppd --configure
 ```